-Since its inception more than a half century ago, the Southwest Florida Symphony has grown to a roster of 65 world-class musicians.
-Each season the orchestra presents a series of five Masterworks Concerts, three Pops Concerts and a Holiday Pops Concert, all held at Barbara B. Mann Performing Arts Hall at FSW.
-In addition to expanding its chamber concert series, which is now called the Small Stage Symphonies Series, to multiple communities throughout Southwest Florida the symphony has begun performing in other cities throughout the state.
+Since its inception more than a half-century ago, the Southwest Florida Symphony has grown to a roster of 65 world-class musicians.
+Each season, the orchestra presents a series of five Masterworks Concerts, three Pops Concerts, and 3 or more Holiday Pops Concerts.
+In addition to expanding its chamber concert series to multiple communities throughout Southwest Florida, the symphony has begun performing in other cities throughout the state.

 By submitting this form, you are consenting to receive marketing emails from: .
 You can revoke your consent to receive emails at any time by using the SafeUnsubscribe® link, found at the bottom of every email.
 Emails are serviced by Constant Contact